 All students living in campus housing are expected to participate in a meal plan.
 Five residential meal plans (and two commuter plans) are available, so encourage your student to consider which plan will best meet his or her needs.
 Students may change their meal plan at any time through the second Friday at the start of each term by completing a new contract in the Dining Services Office.

 Do dining locations remain open during holiday breaks?

 Campus dining offers service during holiday breaks, except for Winter Break when the entire campus is closed.
 There may be changes to the normal dining schedule and some locations may be closed during breaks.
-If your student is staying on campus during break times, he or she will want to look for information about posted hours of closings.
+If your student is staying on campus during break times, they will want to look for information about posted hours of closings.

 My student has special dietary needs/restrictions.
-Who should he or she speak with?
+Who should they speak with?

 How are students notified in case of an emergency?

 Knox students, faculty, and staff are notified through the Knox Alert messaging system, a multi-modal service that helps college officials provide emergency information via: